Dr Mark Young

 I am interested in understanding how the 3D-structure of mammalian P2X receptors relates to their function and cell-signalling in chronic pain and inflammation.

 P2X receptors are cell-surface ion channels which are activated by extracellular ATP.
 Activation leads to a sequence of downstream signalling events which have important consequences for nerve transmission, pain sensation, inflammation and control of smooth muscle tone.
 For these reasons, drugs which target P2X receptors may well have analgesic or anti-inflammatory actions.
-The process of drug discovery would be accelerated if high-resolution 3D-structures of mammalian P2X receptors were available, enabling structure-based drug design.
+The process of drug discovery would be accelerated if high-resolution 3D-structures of human P2X receptors were available, facilitating structure-based drug design.
 In addition, an understanding, at the molecular level, of downstream signalling pathways might open up new targets for therapeutic intervention.

 Work in my laboratory is currently centred on three main themes: